Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 > Note: If tests are executed on build server than disable GUI test selector using `conf/Framework_Config.xml` file.

 ## Annotations to mark test cases
-* Artos support many annotation to make test system more flexible.
+* Artos support many annotations to make test system more flexible.

 | Annotation 		| Usage 																|Mandatory/Optional	|
 |-------------------|-----------------------------------------------------------------------|-------------------|